HigorLochi/BasicCRUD/README.md

 The system layout was based on an HTML5UP template, adapted to work with PHP in the MVC pattern.

-CSS and JS files are located in /public/assets.
-Views reuse components such as header, footer, and base layout.
+CSS and JS files are located in /src/views/assets and /src/views/templates.
+Views reuse components such as siedebar and base layout.

 ## Features